mutian/Sublime-CSS-Format/README.md

 Description
 -----------

-CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS/SASS/SCSS/LESS code to Compact, Expanded or Compressed format.
+CSS Format is a CSS formatting plugin for Sublime Text, you can convert CSS/SASS/SCSS/LESS code to Expanded, Compact or Compressed format.
 CSS Format is just only a formatter, do not supports grammar check and auto correct feature.

 **Example:**

-* Compact format:

-        body { background-color: #fff; color: #333; font-size: 12px; }
-        a { color: #06f; }
-        a:hover { color: #09c; }

 * Expanded format: